Ex-Idaho lawmaker accused of raping intern takes the stand

 Doe testified on Wednesday, haltingly describing the moments the assault began, before abruptly leaving the witness stand.

-“I can’t do this,” the she said, quickly walking out of the courtroom.
+“I can’t do this,” she said, quickly walking out of the courtroom.

 The judge gave the prosecuting attorneys 10 minutes to find her to determine if she would return and resume her testimony.